Skip to main content

 The biggest difference is in scope.
 Monero focuses on being private peer-to-peer digital cash.
 Zano is building a platform with a wider set of tools, including user-creatable privacy tokens, on-chain identity, and decentralized trading, all protected by the same privacy guarantees at the base layer.

 On the consensus side, Zano runs a hybrid PoW/PoS model instead of Monero's pure PoW.
 This makes the network harder to attack, since a bad actor would need to control both hash power and staked coins.
 It also gives us faster block times (1 minute vs. Monero's 2 minutes) and shorter lock-up periods (10 minutes vs. 20).
+See Hybrid PoW/PoS Consensus for how the hybrid model works.

 How do I set up a Zano wallet?